Paisseon/K1ModManager/README.md

 5. When the install is finished (it tells you this, too), click Fix Case Sensitivity

 **Moving to Device**
-1. Click Package IPA and go to ~/Downloads
+1. Create a folder anywhere called Payload
+2. Copy ~/Downloads/KOTOR.app to Payload
+3. Compress Payload to Payload.zip
+4. Rename Payload.zip to Payload.ipa
-2. If not jailbroken: Sideload KOTOR_Modded.ipa to your iOS device using AltStore/Sideloadly
+5. If not jailbroken: Sideload KOTOR_Modded.ipa to your iOS device using AltStore/Sideloadly
-3. If jailbroken: Transfer KOTOR_Modded.ipa to your iOS device using iMazing and install using AppSync Unified
+6. If jailbroken: Transfer KOTOR_Modded.ipa to your iOS device using iMazing/Xenon/SCP/etc. and install using AppSync Unified

 Done!
 You can now play KOTOR with mods =)